Fel1xgte/Dynamic-Scheduling-System/README.md

 ## Overview of Project

 This project is a smart scheduling tool that helps users manage their time more efficiently.
-The goal is to make scheduling intuitive and effortless, allowing users to focus on what matters most.
+The goal is to make scheduling intuitive and effortless, allowing users to focus on what matters the most.

 ## Tech Stack